QuEraComputing/Bloqade.jl/docs/src/multithreading.md

 `ThreadedSparseCSR` is ideal for smaller system sizes or if you are performing simulations with the full Hilbert space (in which case the Hamiltonian matrix has a rather even distribution of non-zero elements per row).

-`ParallelMergeCSR` is ideal for very large system sizes or if you are performing simulations using the Blockade subspace (@ref subspace) where the imbalance in the number of non-zero entries per row may be larger than if a full Hilbert space simulation was performed.
-ParallelMergeCSR performs some calculations before the actual matrix-vector multiplication occurs to find the ideal distribution of work across multiple threads which means for smaller system sizes more benefit might be obtained through `ThreadedSparseCSR`.
+`ParallelMergeCSR` is ideal for very large system sizes or if you are performing simulations using the Blockade [subspace](@ref subspace) where the imbalance in the number of non-zero entries per row may be larger than if a full Hilbert space simulation was performed. `ParallelMergeCSR` performs some calculations before the actual matrix-vector multiplication occurs to find the ideal distribution of work across multiple threads which means for smaller system sizes more benefit might be obtained through `ThreadedSparseCSR`.

 ## Using Multithreading

-To enabled multithreading you'll need to first import `BloqadeExpr`.
+To enabled multithreading you will need to first import `BloqadeExpr`.

 ```julia
 julia>using BloqadeExpr
 ```

-You can verify which backend you currently have through:
+You can verify which backend you currently have enabled through:

 ```julia
 BloqadeExpr.backend